 where $\Delta_{\omega} = \omega - \omega_{0}$ is the frequency detuning and $\mu$ is the transition dipole moment.
 In contrast, pulsed lasers introduce a time-dependent electric field envelope $E(t)$, often modeled as a Gaussian, where the instantaneous Rabi frequency can be defined.
 In such cases, Rabi oscillations are more suitably described in terms of the pulse area

 which results in an excitation probability of excited state $P_e \propto \sin^2(\Theta/2)$ \cite{Wigger2017}.
-While Rabi oscillations are well understood in TLS, multilevel quantum systems often involve multiple transitions that cannot be simultaneously excited by a single CW laser due to its narrow spectral bandwidth.
+While Rabi oscillations are well understood in TLSs, multilevel quantum systems often involve multiple transitions that cannot be simultaneously excited by a single CW laser due to its narrow spectral bandwidth.
 Ultrafast pulses, with their broad bandwidth and high peak intensity, enable simultaneous excitation of multiple states and can induce Rabi-oscillations-type coherent evolution, making pulsed lasers a powerful tool for coherent control beyond a TLS.

-A V-type three-level system \cite{Wang2001,Albrecht1996,Ficek2004} is a simple extension of a TLS comprising two excited states coupled to a common ground state, as shown in Fig. \ref{fig:pulse}(a).
+A V-type three-level system \cite{Wang2001,Albrecht1996,Ficek2004} is an extension of a TLS comprising two excited states coupled to a common ground state, as shown in Fig. \ref{fig:pulse}(a).
 It provides a valuable model for exploring exotic quantum dynamics arising from the interference of multiple quantum pathways \cite{Lee1997}.
-Such systems are known to exhibit a variety of quantum phenomena, including lasing without inversion \cite{Kocharovskaya1992,Harris1989}, electromagnetically induced transparency (EIT) \cite{Xiao1995,GeaBanacloche1995}, fluorescence quenching \cite{Lee1997,Xia1996}, and coherent population transfer \cite{SHARABY2013} among others.
 Nevertheless, simultaneous excitation of two nondegenerate transitions can lead to intricate population dynamics due to coupled-state interactions, making coherent control more challenging.
 Previous studies have demonstrated coherent control in V-type systems by polarization selection \cite{Wang2005,Farrell2022}, using chirped pulses \cite{Lim2011,Wollenhaupt2005} or other pulse-shaping techniques \cite{Tollerud2014, Marroux2016, Meshulach1998,Grisard2022}.
-However, chirped pulses can distort spectral lines \cite{Tekavec2010, Binz2020}, complicating the control process, and polarization-based methods are often ineffective when excited-state transitions lack polarization sensitivity.
-Furthermore, the pulse-shaping techniques can be experimentally complex to implement.
-This underscores the demand for a simpler, more universally applicable approach to quantum state manipulation.
+However, chirped pulses can distort spectral lines \cite{Tekavec2010, Binz2020}, and polarization-based methods are often ineffective when excited-state transitions lack polarization sensitivity.
+Furthermore, pulse-shaping techniques can be experimentally complex to implement.
+These limitations underscore the demand for a simpler and more universally applicable approach to control the coherent evolution of multilevel systems.